SourceBox-LLC/FineFoundry/docs/user-guide/merge-tab.md

 - The downloaded copy uses the same filename you specified in Output
 - Works for exported JSON files

+## Offline Mode

+When **Offline Mode** is enabled:

+- Hugging Face datasets are disabled.
+- Only **Database** sources can be selected.
+- Each dataset row shows an inline explanation under the **Source** dropdown indicating that Hugging Face datasets are disabled.

 ## Troubleshooting

 ### "Merged dataset not found"